View in the short Inca Trail to Machu Picchu

 Cusco - Ollantaytambo - Abra Malaga – Huamanmarca - Santa Maria - Santa Teresa

-Bus drive to the cycling point, cycling 45km down to the rainforest and river rafting in Urubamba river.
+Bus drive to the cycling point, cycling 45km down to the rainforest, and river rafting in the Urubamba River.

 Santa Teresa - Hidro Eléctrica - Aguas Calientes

-Flight on the longest Zipline in Peru and feel the adrenaline of the Andes, first view of Machu Picchu from the bottom of the Huayna Picchu mountain while you are hiking around it.
+Fly on the longest zipline in Peru and feel the adrenaline of the Andes, and get the first view of Machu Picchu from the bottom of the Huayna Picchu mountain while you are hiking around it.

 Aguas Calientes - Machu Picchu - Ollantaytambo - Cusco

-Explore this amazing Inca citadel now one of the new seven wonders around the world Machu Picchu.
+Explore this amazing Inca citadel, now one of the new seven wonders of the world, Machu Picchu.

 Cusco – Abra Malaga - Huamanmarca-Santa Maria-Santa Teresa